suleymanalper/suleymanalper/README.md

 - 🔭 I’m currently working on **Backend Developer**

-- 🤖 I’m also actively improving myself in the field of Artificial Intelligence.
+- 🤖 I’m also actively improving myself in the field of **Artificial Intelligence**

 - 💬  Feel free to ask me about **backend development** and my journey into **Al**